 - Bathe within two hours to wash ticks off your skin before they bite

-- Bathe as soon as possible to wash off and easily find ticks
+- Bathe as soon as possible to easily find ticks

 - Conduct a full-body check for ticks